-- Developments should incorporate and/or convert historic properties into recreational elements, including but not limited to: pedestrian trails, parks, and museums. - Develop the Battlefield Park Network as a major heritage tourism component. - Create dedicated pedestrian-sensitive trails, sites, and routes of interest that will not adversely impact private property owners, as well as develop public scenic byways. - Permit events, reenactments, tours, and exhibits to attract visitors.
+- Developments should incorporate and/or convert historic properties into recreational elements, including but not limited to pedestrian trails, parks, and museums. - Develop the Battlefield Park Network as a major heritage tourism component. - Create dedicated pedestrian trails, sites, and routes of interest that will not adversely impact private property owners, as well as develop public scenic byways.